 My focus is on trying to work out the design and specification for harps suitable for playing the traditional Irish harp repertory, using the traditional fingering techniques and playing style, as they were handed down by harpers in the inherited tradition through the 18th and 19th century.

 As with any instrument-making, there is no substitute for seeing and handling as many good examples as possible.
 The best examples of old Irish harps are now almost all in museum collections, and so handling and access to them is naturally restricted.
 In recent years, highly detailed technical studies and 3D scans are becoming available, which can provide a substitute for hands-on access to the real thing.
-Good accurate copies are now being made.
+Good working instruments based on the traditional designs are now being made.

 The different models of old Irish harp

-Harpers in the inherited tradition, from around the 1650s right through to the beginning of the 20th century, played tall floor-standing harps with brass wire strings, and a bass range down 2 octaves or more below middle C. These are the harps which connect to the older strands of living traditional music of fiddle, pipes and song.
+From around the 1650s right through to the beginning of the 20th century, the inherited tradition of Irish harp playing used large harps with 30 or more brass wire strings.
+The harpers set the bottom of the harp on the floor, and sat themselves on a normal chair.
+The range of the harp seems to have usually gone down 2 octaves or more below middle C. These are the harps which parallel the older strands of living traditional music of fiddle, pipes and song.
 There are quite a few good models to use for making or commissioning a harp like this.

 At the moment we are still trying to understand the constraints of the old inherited tradition, and making (or commissioning) a close copy of one of these old harps is the easiest way to guarantee your new harp will be usable for the traditional repertory and playing techniques.